alicesaidhi/jabby/README.md

 > [!NOTE]
 > jorp requires vide with the recursive queue fix patch (git commit [fbe2f01](https://github.com/centau/vide/commit/fbe2f01bb99e7f7744d5039f36c494044f044883))

-While jorp is currently only compatible with jecs, the intent is to be able to use this as a alternative debugger for Matter and ECR.
+While jorp is currently only compatible with jecs, the intent is to be able to use this as a alternative debugger for Matter and ECR in the future as well.

 ## How to get it working